FTSE MTIRS Index

 The FTSE MTIRS Indices are designed to accurately move in direct correlation to OTC Interest Rate Swaps market with a total of 45 indices covering the USD curve from 2 years to 30 years including spreads and butterflies.
 FTSE MTIRS Indices account for changes to both fixed and floating rates and are rebalanced daily.

-The value of the FTSE MTIRS Indices change as the NPV changes and is mathematically rebalanced daily to ensure that the indices represent periods out of spot and remains at constant maturity.
+The value of the FTSE MTIRS Indices change with the NPV (Net Present Value) changes and is mathematically rebalanced daily to ensure that the indices represent periods out of spot and remains at constant maturity.
 Composite market maker prices are used to calculate the FTSE MTIRS Index series and are used for rebalancing, supplying perfect correlation to OTC Interest Rate Swaps and effectively tracks fixed for floating Interest rates enabling the tracking of OTC Interest rate Swap exposure.